• Skip to primary navigation

 Painting a staircase is a pain.
 Make it less of a pain by reading this post and learning of five tips to make your staircase painting project easier!

-Because the staircase is one of the first things you see when you enter my house, it was time for a makeover.
-I used bright white semi-gloss paint on the risers, trim (no longer brown!), and moulding.
-It now looks so fresh, clean and happy!
+Because the staircase is one of the first things you see when you enter the house, it was time for a makeover.
+I used semi-gloss paint on the risers, trim (no longer brown!), and moulding.
+It now looks so fresh, clean, and happy!

 Painting a staircase is a pain.
 Make it less of a pain by reading this post and learning of five tips to make your staircase painting project easier!

-So what are the things I learned this second time around?
+So, what are the things I learned about painting wooden stairs this second time around?

-4. Work With a Moist Paper Towel in Hand.
+Tip 4: Work With a Moist Paper Towel

 No matter how careful you are with paint, while painting stairs you will inevitably bump a wet riser and spread paint to the treads.
 If you make sure to have a moist paper towel within arm’s length at all times, you will avoid a difficult clean up later!